bldevries/curvedpy/readme.md

 \frac{d x^{\beta}}{d\lambda} = k^{\beta}
 $$

 Now we can integrate these equations (these are 8 equations since the indices can take on 4 values) if we have an initial condition for the location $x$ and the "velocity" $k$.
 Or in other words, we need to have a beginning location and direction of movement.

-The integration of the geodesic equation is done in the function ```calc_trajectory```.
+To learn more about the metric, you can start with this [jupyter notebook](tutorials/The_math_and_physics_behind_curvedpy.ipynb).
+To learn more about how to solve geodesics in curved spacetime, see this [tutorial](https://github.com/bldevries/curvedpy/blob/main/tutorials/Tutorial_1_calc_geodesic.ipynb)